Eliot-Roxbergh/notes_pinephone/README.md

 Build from source, can be difficult to compile, but latest beta (2022-10-11) was easy to build (I built on another arm64 device).
 Still I did NOT manage to build a .deb file, only the binary directly (TODO) ... but it works (need to create shortcut manually TODO).

 NOTE: if Signal-desktop crashes on your device make sure that you have an updated system.
-It failed to launch on older, outdated, Mobian Bullseye.
+It failed to launch on my older, outdated, Mobian Bullseye.

 NOTE: if installation does not work have a look on my complete notes <https://github.com/Eliot-Roxbergh/pinephone_notes/blob/main/extras_build_signal-desktop.md>